robiso/WonderCMS-testRepo/README.md

     - Runs on 5 files: index.php, theme.php, style.css, database.js and htaccess.
     - Powered by less than 50 functions and less than 850 lines of code.
     - Supports: plugins (hooks/listeners), themes, backups.
-    - Project goal: keep it really simple, tiny, hassle free (infrequent 1 click updates).

 ### Requirements
-- WonderCMS will work on most default hosting packages (and even some free ones!)
+    WonderCMS will work on most default hosting packages (and even on some free hosting providers!)
 - PHP 5.5 or higher
   - cURL extension (for local servers, install a certificate to avoid [the persistent "Update" message error](https://github.com/robiso/wondercms/wiki/Persistent-%22New-WonderCMS-update-available%22-message))
   - mbstring extension